Kaul festival: The Celebration of Kaul

 The Father of the Kaul (Bapa Kaul) would sing them mantras to that effect to start the Kaul(KAWUL).
 Then they would celebrate them in a grand feast where all the people would bring with them food and drink to eat at a huge picnic by the river mouth and the beaches.
 They would build huge swings or 'tibou' for them to play with the spirits.
 They would also send offerings in the form of 'seraheng', an arrangement created with the leaves of the sago palm, the staple food of the Melanau.
-They would play all sorts of games on the beach during for the whole day.
+They would play all sorts of games on the beach for the whole day.
 They would leave whatever food that is left on the beaches and the river mouth for the spirits to feast upon at the end of the day when the festival is done for the day.
 It is taboo to bring the food back as it is for them who have guarded them and provided for them all their lives. otherwise, they would be cursed.